-This paper selects samples3 of three rounds of household tracking surveys in 2013, 2015 and 2017 from the data of the China Household Finance Survey (CHFS), extracts data on household credit and characteristics of family and mutual assistance, and combines it with the Peking University Digital Financial Inclusion Index of China (PKU_DFIIC) for follow-up research4.The PKU_DFIIC is an index system compiled by the Institute of Digital Finance, Peking University, whose authority and credibility have been recognized in previous research.
-The index mainly evaluates the development level of inclusive finance in China from four aspects: the total index of inclusive finance, the coverage breadth index, the digitalization degree index and the depth of use index.
+This paper selects samples4 of three rounds of household tracking surveys in 2013, 2015 and 2017 from the data of the China Household Finance Survey (CHFS), extracts data on household credit and characteristics of family and mutual assistance, and combines it with the Peking University Digital Financial Inclusion Index of China (PKU_DFIIC) for follow-up research5.
+The PKU_DFIIC is an index system compiled by the Institute of Digital Finance, Peking University, whose authority and credibility have been recognized in previous research.
+The index mainly evaluates the development level of inclusive finance in China from four aspects: the total index of inclusive finance, the coverage breadth index, the digitalization degree index and the depth of use index (Guo et al. 2020).